If a child is in immediate danger or risk.

 Resources and information to keep families, schools, child-serving organizations, and, most importantly, children safe.

 Learn more about the prevalence of child sexual abuse, how it happens, disclosure, and supporting a child through disclosure.

 Explore resources that discuss how to reduce risks to children in daily life, tips for discussing safety with children, and more.

 Learn how to respond and report concerning behaviour and child sexual abuse.

 Specialized resources and information for families who have experienced child sexual abuse.

 Browse our personal and internet safety sheets, activity booklets, comic books, parent brochures, and more.

-In this report the Canadian Centre identifies a number of barriers for reporting and getting child sexual abuse material removed from some of the most widely-used web platforms.
+In this report C3P identifies a number of barriers for reporting and getting child sexual abuse material removed from some of the most widely-used web platforms.

-The study aims to evaluate the demographics and circumstances of children who were abducted, as well as the techniques and histories
+This study aims to evaluate the demographics and circumstances of children who were abducted, as well as the techniques and histories of offenders.

 Be a part of something big.
 As a registered charitable organization, we rely on donations to help us offer our programs